mkoehnke/WKZombie/README.md

 # Headless
 Headless is an iOS **web-browser without a graphical user interface**.
-It was developed as a mere *experiment* in order to familiarize myself with **using proven functional concepts** written in Swift have some fun with it.
+It was developed as a mere *experiment* in order to familiarize myself with **using proven functional concepts** written in Swift.
 Some of those concepts are:

 * *Futures/Promises* (for handling in asynchronous code)
 * *Function Currying*
 * *Custom Operators* (for chaining browser actions)

 It uses [WebKit](https://webkit.org) (WKWebView) for rendering and [hpple](https://github.com/topfunky/hpple) (libxml2) for parsing the HTML content.
 Furthermore, it has rudimentary support for parsing JSON documents.
 Chaining asynchronous actions makes the code compact and easy to use.

-For more information, see [Usage](#usage).
+For more information, see **[Usage](#usage)**.

 ## Use Cases
 * Scraping web sites for data